awxkee/jxl-coder-swift/README.md

     }
 }

-// after register the plugin SDImageCodersManager.shared.addCoder(JxlSDWebImageCoder())
+// don't forget to register the plugin after SDImageCodersManager.shared.addCoder(JxlSDWebImageCoder())
+// IMPORTANT: if you will use the animated Jpeg XL image you have to use other plugin SDImageCodersManager.shared.addCoder(JxlAnimatedSDWebImageCoder())
 ```

 Currently, JXL nuke plugin do not support animated JXLs so you have to do it yourself